Content Warning: This story contains sensitive details about reproductive violence.

-“As of September 1975,” wrote U.S. comptroller James G. Abourezk in an official report, “the Aberdeen, Albuquerque, Oklahoma City and Phoenix areas were generally not in compliance with the Indian Health Service regulations.”
+“As of September 1975,” wrote U.S. comptroller James G. Abourezk in an official report at the time, “the Aberdeen, Albuquerque, Oklahoma City and Phoenix areas were generally not in compliance with the Indian Health Service regulations.”

 But as the women in Saskatchewan have confirmed, there is no outright law that bans forced sterilization in Canada.

-Today, physicians are not told in any official way to shrink or decimate Native families in the U.S. or Canada.
-Their promotion of sterilization procedures, invasive birth control methods, and other reproductive services, instead, are rooted in a combination of financial incentive and racial violence, the same kind that has led to missing and murdered Native women in recent years.
+Today, physicians are not told in any official way to shrink or decimate Indigenous families in the U.S. or Canada.
+Their promotion of sterilization procedures, invasive birth control methods, and other reproductive services, instead, are rooted in a combination of financial incentive and racial violence, the same kind that has led to missing and murdered Indigenous women in recent years.

 But just because sterilization procedures are not completely done in secret doesn’t mean they’re performed ethically.
 The procedures are never meant to happen by coercion—pressuring weary and exhausted women in the hospital, asking them to do it while they have a cesarian section, or giving out money.
 In fact, even during the eugenics movement the Department of Indian Affairs in Canada required consent.
 But this is one of the most pernicious ways that women have been made to sacrifice their reproductive rights in recent decades.